American Airlines C.R. Smith Museum

 The American Airlines C.R.
-Smith Museum (CRSM) is located on the campus of the American Airlines Flight Academy, which is situated at the southern end of DFW Airport, in the city limits of Fort Worth, Texas, and in close proximity to the world headquarters of American Airlines.
+Smith Museum (CRSM) is located on the campus of the American Airlines Flight Academy, which is situated at the southern end of DFW Airport, in the city limits of Fort Worth, Texas, and near the world headquarters of American Airlines.
 The location is at the midpoint between Downtown Dallas and Downtown Fort Worth near the intersection of Highways 183 and 360.
 The CRSM has an exhibit gallery of approximately 25000 sqft and a 10000 sqft hangar that houses the Flagship Knoxville, a fully restored DC-3 aircraft.
 The museum also includes a 1500 sqft gift shop and a large-format theatre similar to IMAX.

 The museum opened on July 3, 1993, and is dedicated to the history of American Airlines and commercial aviation.

 In November 2016 the museum received a grant from The Boeing Company to extend its Flight Workshop Program to disadvantaged students in nearby Title 1 primary schools.